harika-2426/smart-voice-app/README.md

-##             SMART VOICE APP
+# 🌐 Language Translation Tool

-## 📌 Project Overview
+## 📌 Overview

-The Language Translation Tool is a Python-based application that helps users translate text from one language to another.
-It provides an easy-to-use interface where users can enter text, select languages, and get instant translations.
+Language Translation Tool is a web-based application built using Python and Flask that allows users to translate text from one language to another.

+The application provides a simple interface where users can enter text, select source and target languages, and get instant translations.
-This project uses translation APIs to process the input text and generate accurate translated output.

 ---

 ## ✨ Features

-- 🌍 Translate text between multiple languages
+- 🌍 Supports multiple languages
-- 🔄 Supports source and target language selection
+- 🔄 Source and target language selection
-- ⚡ Fast translation results
+- ⚡ Instant text translation
-- 🖥️ Simple and user-friendly interface
-- 🎤 Voice input support (if enabled)
+- 🎤 Voice input support
-- 🔊 Text-to-speech output support (if enabled)
+- 🔊 Text-to-speech output
 - 📱 Responsive design for different devices
+- 🎨 Simple and attractive user interface

 ---